mohamedabdallah20/logistic-regression-from-scratch/README.md

 # logistic-regression-from-scratch
-logistic regression from scratch on simple data
+logistic regression from scratch on simple data with gradient descent